"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 A study looking at 3 different scans to monitor treatment in women with breast cancer that has spread to the bones (FABB study)

-This study is looking at a type of MRI scan and 2 types of PET-CT scan to see how well they pick up treatment related changes to areas of breast cancer spread to the bones.
+This study looked at an MRI scan and 2 types of PET-CT scan to monitor treatment related changes to areas of breast cancer spread to the bones.

 More about this trial